IBM/Project_CodeNet/README.md

 ## Models and experiments

 We have performed numerous experiments on the CodeNet dataset.
-Their run scripts and training scripts are available in the model-experiments directory.
+The goal of these experiments is to produce a set of baseline models and results for users of the CodeNet dataset to gauge their research.
+The run scripts and training scripts are available in the model-experiments directory.

 ## Relevant link